Coaches in the Dark: What Can Athletic Staff Do in Eating Disorder Situations?

 This is part of a Q&A series with leading expert in eating disorders and sports, Paula Quatromoni.
 For more Q&As click here.

-Q: My daughter started running and quickly developed a highly restrictive diet.
-She tries to eat no carbs.
-She has lost so much weight, but it’s never enough for her.
-She enjoys running, but I’m afraid she is using it as a punishment and has to do “workouts” in the morning and before bed.
-I am very worried about her, but she doesn’t want to talk about eating as a problem, because anything that helps her lose weight is a “good thing”.
+Q: What do you do if you notice your son or daughter is developing a highly restrictive diet?
+My son/daughter started running and tries to eat no carbs.
+They have lost a lot of weight, but it’s never enough for them.
+They enjoy running, but I’m afraid they are using it as a punishment and have to do “workouts” in the morning and before bed.
+I am very worried about them, but they don’t want to talk about eating as a problem, because anything that helps them lose weight is a “good thing”.
 What can I do?

 A (Paula Quatromoni, DSc, MS, RD, LDN): You are right to be concerned.
 This is a place where you have to trust your intuition and continue to observe the warning signs: restrictive eating, food rules (no carbs), substantial weight loss with a continued, strong, driven mission to lose more, and what could be compulsive exercise.
-This young woman is dieting and exercising, yet is not fueling properly to meet her nutritional demands.
+This young athlete is dieting and exercising, yet is not fueling properly to meet their nutritional demands.
 This creates a condition called “relative energy deficiency in sport” (RED-S).
-The consequences of RED-S are far-reaching and put her physical health, her emotional well-being, and her sports performance at risk.
-The fact that she “doesn’t want to talk about eating” is a hallmark of the denial that anything could possibly be of concern.
+The consequences of RED-S are far-reaching and put their physical health, their emotional well-being, and their sports performance at risk.
+The fact that the athlete “doesn’t want to talk about eating” is a hallmark of the denial that anything could possibly be of concern.

 Read more